volnyvolnyvolny/conn_pool/README.md

   `Agent` that can be created separately or via `Conn.init/2`.
 Available methods of interaction with `Agent` are `:get`, `:get_and_update`, `:update` and `:stop` (see `Conn.methods!/1`).
 This type of connection means to exist only as an example for doctests.
-More meaningful example would be `Conn.Plug` wrapper.
+More meaningful example would be `Conn.HTTP` wrapper.
 Also, see `Conn` docs for detailed example on `Conn` protocol implementation and use.